 We can help you map out the product launch strategy examples for different scenarios when you present the idea to the investors.
 We invite you to take a look at the article on how to decide whether you and the future investor are a good match, as well as which questions to ask to ensure a profitable long-term relationship.

 At Moqod, we are firm believers in the product approach when it comes to application development.
-Therefore, when we look at how to develop a product idea, we look at all the parts of the process as a whole: software, marketing research, and marketing strategies, user personas, user stories, business models, expansion potential, and future growth.
+Therefore, when we look at how to develop a product idea, we look at all the parts of the process as a whole: software, marketing research, and marketing strategies, planning process, user personas, user stories, business models, product development, expansion potential, and future growth.

 We have proven our expertise in the Holland startup scene, and we will be thrilled to help you establish how to launch your brand with an efficient product launch strategy.